 Lotrimin AF Ringworm Cream Side Effects

-Note: This page contains information about the side effects of clotrimazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Lotrimin AF Ringworm Cream.
+Note: This document contains side effect information about clotrimazole topical.
+Some dosage forms listed on this page may not apply to the brand name Lotrimin AF Ringworm Cream.

-In addition to its needed effects, some unwanted effects may be caused by clotrimazole topical (the active ingredient contained in Lotrimin AF Ringworm Cream).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, clotrimazole topical (the active ingredient contained in Lotrimin AF Ringworm Cream) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Skin rash, hives, blistering, burning, itching, peeling, redness, stinging, swelling, or other sign of skin irritation not present before use of this medicine